My dearest Andrew,

 Since you have been gone, so many things have happened.
 I moved into my new place.
 Truth be told, my church moved me, I was too numb.
 In too much shock to think, breath, or brush my teeth.
 When I went back to work, I had to face the people that knew both of us, yet knew nothing about us.
 You would be so proud of how well we had kept it from them.
 There were moments when I felt like a sideshow act.
 People that knew who I was, but didn’t know me would walk by to see how I was handling this.
 Other people never said a word.
 But everyone knew.
 They were shocked by losing such a sweet, funny, amazing co-worker, they were shocked we were together, they were shocked I was there when you left us.
 So was I.

 I still love you with all of my heart.
 I miss you every second of every day.
 I don’t know how long this thing called grieving will continue or if it will linger on forever.
 I don’t mind it too much.
-If I can’t have you here with me, I need you close by in my heart and mind and on the wall of my closet.
+If I can’t have you here with me, I need you close by in my heart & mind & on the wall of my closet.
 I pray you are having fun in heaven.
 I know I will see you again one day.
 In the meantime, don’t be disappointed in me for crying over you.
-The impact you left in my world was deep and true.
+The impact you left in my world was deep.

 Until we meet again, all my love,